-The cost of services rendered (which includes an increase in pension liabilities from the acquisition of one year's additional service), actuarial gains and losses and interest expense on the liability reflecting the reversal of the discounting effect, are all posted to the income statement.
-The long-term expected return on the pension fund's investments is deducted from expenses.
+The cost of services rendered (which includes an increase in pension liabilities from adding one year's additional service) and interest expense on the liability reflecting the reversal of the discounting effect, are all posted to the income statement.
+Updates to the pension fund's investments are deducted from the foregoing expenses.
 All these expenses and income are recorded under underlying operating income except for the reversal of the discounting effect, which is included in net financial items.